Darthpenguin/Windows10AISB/README.md

 ## Section B: Extract Files from the ISO

 Second, we need to extract some files.
 An ISO is simply a type of archive (like a zip file or a 7z file).
 We need to extract the install.esd from the Windows.iso archive.
 We will be using the install.esd to create an answer file.
 I have already included an answer file in this repo.
-So you can save yourself some time by skipping this step and just using the answer file I provide.
+So you can save yourself some time by skipping this step and just using the answer file I provide (called unattend.xml).
 If you want to make your own then follow these steps.
 1) If you do not already have 7-Zip installed on your computer head over to https://www.7-zip.org/ to download and install the 7-Zip.
 2) Right-click on the Windows.iso that you downloaded in the previous section (located at C:\Windows10AISB\Windows.iso), select 7-Zip from the context menu, in the fly-out menu select "Open archive".
 An alternate method is to launch 7-Zip and navigate to C:\Windows10AISB and double-clicking on the Windows.iso file.
 3) When the Windows.iso archive is open go to the "sources" folder and locate the "install.esd" file.
 Right-click the install.esd file and choose "Copy To..."